|

 - Using a toaster rather than a grill to make toast saves energy.

-- Depending on type of work you do, ask your employer to arrange for
+- Depending on type of work you do, ask your employer to arrange for you to

-you to work from home a day or two a week: this cuts
+work from home a day or two a week: this cuts down on travel costs, commuter

-used in the office.
+stress, and energy used in the office.

 - Install solar cells on your roof if you can afford them.
-There are
+There are some systems

-some systems which allow you to make money as well
+which allow you to make money as well by selling the surplus energy produced

-companies.
+to energy companies.

-- Ensure all electrical and electronic appliances, like TVs, stereos and DVD players are fully switched off before going away.
+- Ensure all electrical and electronic appliances, like TVs, stereos and DVD

-- Turning off air conditioning units and electronic appliances and lights in hotel rooms when not needed and before leaving the hotel.
+- Turning off air conditioning units and electronic appliances and lights in

-Fly Sensibly:
+Fly Sensibly

 - Fly less: reduce your air miles by not flying locally; instead take